oracle/learning-library/data-management-library/goldengate/bigdata/mysql-to-hive/mysql-to-hive.md

 **7:** Now that the source side is setup, let us configure GG on the target side (Hive Avro format).

-**8:** In the GG for Hadoop session, you will need to modify the Hive properties by removing the ‘---‘ from the highlighted values:
+**8:** In the **GG for Hadoop session**, you will need to modify the Hive properties by removing the ‘---‘ from the highlighted values:

   ![](./images/c6.png)